userfront/guide/all/guide/quickstart.md

 Follow the same process for your other tools:

-- Add a login form to your `/login` page
+- [Add a login form](/guide/toolkit/automatic-login-form-html.html) to your `/login` page
-- Add a password reset form to your `/reset` page
+- [Add a password reset form](/guide/toolkit/automatic-password-reset-form-html.html) to your `/reset` page
-- Add a logout button anywhere you need it
+- [Add a logout button](/guide/toolkit/automatic-logout-button-html.html) anywhere you need it

-Your tools will all work in test mode until you deploy them to your live domain; then they will work in live mode automatically.
+Your tools will all work in test mode.

+When you deploy your tools to any of your live domains, they will work in live mode automatically.

 ::::
 :::::